-It is mandatory for all Singapore private limited companies to stay compliant with Accounting and Corporate Regulatory Authority (ACRA).
-Among others, having AGM (annual general meeting) and filing annual returns are the compliance requirements for Singapore companies.
+It is mandatory for all Singapore private limited companies to stay compliant with the regulations of the Companies Act and the Accounting and Corporate Regulatory Authority (ACRA).
+Among others, holding of AGMs (annual general meetings) and filing of annual returns are the compliance requirements for Singapore companies.

 Annual General Meeting (AGM)

 a) What is AGM?